 Tillandsia species are generally hardy plants that are very easy to care for and require little maintenance.
 They are living plants, of course, so they do require light, moisture, air, and nutrients to survive.
 Read on to learn how to keep your air plants alive and growing.

 When it comes to water, they absorb moisture from the atmosphere but will still need to be manually wet 2-3 times a week.
 Once a month, submerging the plant into a water bath for 7 minutes will help store moisture and keep the leaves plump and healthy (3).

-It is important to allow the base of the plant before placing it back to its host, otherwise the base may rot leading to the death of the whole plant.
+It is important to allow the base of the plant to dry before placing it back in its holder, otherwise, the base may rot leading to the death of the whole plant.

 Temperature and Humidity